Tracking scattered showers and thunderstorms

 Drier as we head into the middle and end of the week but much warmer with highs back in the 80s.
 Our next chance at decent rain returns this upcoming weekend.

-Long range outlook shows brief periods of warmth (mid 80s) with most of the heat staying west.
+The long-range outlook shows brief periods of warmth (the mid-80s) with most of the heat staying west.

 Above is the latest 8-day forecast.